 The saltwater is filled with iron oxide which causes its disturbing shade.
 The dark red color against the pure white glacier makes it appear even more striking.
 Due to the eye-catching look scientist have studied the blood fall on several occasions to determine the origin.

-If you like this article please subscribe to our website, share it and send your thoughts regarding this post down below.
+If you like this article please share it and send your thoughts regarding this post down below.